OsiusKara/odin-recipes/README.md

 Hi, This is my first test-assignment from THE ODIN PROJECT.

-Will be trying to solidify my knowledge with HTML/CSS and practicing Linux Terminal and Git in the first place.
+Will be trying to solidify my knowledge with HTML/CSS and practicing Linux Terminal and Git.

 First step:
 Building a simple HTML page with a bunch of links and lists